venveo/craft-compress/README.md

 ## Requirements

-- Craft CMS 3.0.0-beta.23 or later.
+- Craft CMS 3.2.0 or later.
-- ext-zip PHP extension for creating zip files
+- ext-zip PHP extension for creating zip files (also conveniently a Craft requirement)

 ## Installation